 Over the years, Kalnirnay has become a permanent family member in our homes.
 Just like an elder who is consulted before any important decision.

-Noted journalist and author, SHAKTI SALGAOKAR-YEZDANI joined her family business, a year ago.
+Noted journalist and author, SHAKTI SALGAOKAR-YEZDANI joined her family business, few years ago.
 She calls herself a student at Kalnirnay; rightly so because the legacy of the calendar is so rich, it can get overwhelming to understand the nuances.
 Read on to know more about this prolific writer who is taking her family legacy forward with furore.

 SALGAOKAR…naam toh hum sabne suna hai…

 (laughs) All through my life, when people heard my surname they’d ask me about Kalnirnay.
 I must confess that I fought very hard to create my own identity.
 And when someone introduced me as the girl from Kalnirnay family in a professional environment, I would be a little furious.

 The legacy of my family and the legacy of the brand has given me a lot!
 So to work for the brand was an honour from where I saw it.
 Although it was never a career plan, it seemed like the most natural thing to do.

 And several times when asked why I was working outside when I could join the family business, I’d vehemently defend my choice to chase my own identity.

 My mom and dad were very supportive of this journey for both my sister and me.